BennetOutland/HJ-Convex-Hamiltonian/README.md

 # HJ-Convex-Hamiltonian
-Implementing Evans and Sougandis' 1984 alogirhtm for the viscous solution to Isaac's equation
+Implementing a viscosity based solution to Hamilton-Jacobi equations with particular emphasis on the Isaacs equation.
+The case of the homicidal choeffeur game is explored.